hummingbird-dev/HummingbirdTreeview.vue/README.md

 The following vue component shows how HummingbirdTreeview.vue can be integrated into your project.

-Important: Integrate the *style.css* into your project.
+Important: Integrate the *HummingbirdTreeview.css* into your project.

 ``` javascript
 <template>